-Occasionally there may be ingredients in toothpastes or oral care products that cause allergic reactions in the mouth.
-An example is sodium laurel sulphate (SLS), which can cause tissue sloughing.
+Occasionally there may be ingredients in toothpaste or oral care products that cause allergic reactions in the mouth.
+An example is sodium lauryl sulfate (SLS), which can cause tissue sloughing.

 Older or improperly-fitting dental appliances such as retainers, partial dentures or dentures can cause rubbing against oral tissues, creating irritation and soreness throughout the mouth.

-Gums that produce pimple like sores are related to dental abscesses from extensive decay.
+Gums that produce a pimple like sores are related to dental abscesses from extensive decay.